SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 cos2 x 2cos x 1 = 0

-We get cos2 x + 2cos x + 1 = 0.
+Finally, we will multiply both sides by 1 to get cos2 x + 2cos x + 1 = 0.

-cos2 x + 2cos x + 1 = (cos x + 1)(cos x + 1) = 0
+It follows that cos2 x + 2cos x + 1 = 0 becomes k2 + 2k + 1 = 0.

 With the calculator in degrees and using the arccosine, we find x = 180o, which indicates a Quadrantal Angle, therefore, there is no reference angle.